-A community that distinguishes itself through its high-quality character and design.
+A community that distinguishes itself through its high-guality character and desian.

 The residents of Goodyear want to maintain strong ties to qualities of the city that make it distinctive.
-Within this context, Goodyear does not seek to convey a single community character; rather, it supports a character that is rich and varied.
-The city wants to hold on to cherished icons of its past while acknowledging its diverse cultural traditions.
-This is achieved through recognizing that the city is comprised of a variety of distinct areas, each with an individual style and feeling.
-Care must be given to reinforce each area's character-contributing qualities while providing a shared sense of place through context sensitive design overall.
+Within this context, Goodyear does not seek to convey a single community character, rather, it supports a character that is rich and varied.
+The City wants to hold on to cherished icons of its past while acknowledging its diverse cultural traditions.
+This is achieved through recognizing that the City is comprised of a variety of distinct areas, each with an individual style and feeling, and care must be given to reinforce each area's character contributing qualities while providing a shared sense of place, through context sensitive design overall.

 - Work in partnership with landowners, developers, prospective businesses, and other stakeholders to create a visually diverse and captivating architectural environment.
-Encourage the use of regionally appropriate, attractive, and diverse architecture and landscape treatments that is compatible with the Sonoran Desert. - 2 Ensure the design and intensity of new development is compatible with established neighborhoods and uses in terms of its height, scale, and the overall mix of uses. - Provide and/or designate gathering places such as parks, schools, or community centers into neighborhoods. - Foster opportunities for social interaction through site design (e.g., front porches, narrow streets). - Roads should be designed and built in conformance to a "complete streets" policy, meaning they are designed with all users in mind and include space for automobiles, transit, bicycles, and pedestrians to move safely and comfortably through the community. - Promote home maintenance, code compliance, city maintenance, and neighborhood clean-ups to keep a clean and safe environment. - 7 Encourage the use of vegetation that provides shade, seasonal color, and requires minimal irrigation as recommended by the Bike & Pedestrian Path Shade Study.
+Encourage the use of regionally appropriate, attractive, and diverse architecture and landscape treatments that is compatible with the Sonoran Desert. - Ensure the design and intensity of new development is compatible with established neighborhoods and uses in terms of its height, scale, and the overall mix of uses. - Provide and/or designate gathering places such as a parks, schools, or community 3 centers into neighborhoods. - Foster opportunities for social interaction through site design (e.g., front porches, 4 narrow streets). - Roads should be designed and built-in conformance to a "complete streets" policy meaning they are designed with all users in mind and include space for automobiles, transit, bicycles, and pedestrians to move safely and comfortably through the community.

+Promote home maintenance, code compliance, city- maintenance, and neighborhood clean- ups to keep a clean and safe environment.

+Encourage the use of vegetation that provides shade, seasonal color, and requires minimal irrigation.

-A connected community with a multimodal transportation system that meets the needs of its residents, workforce, and visitors.
+Goal LC-6: A connected community with a multimodal transportation system that meets the needs of its residents, workforce, and visitors.

 Key to maintaining a connected community is a diversified transportation network.
-Goodyear's multimodal transportation system achieves this diversity through accommodating the movement of people, goods, and services by balancing all modes of transportation, offering strong linkages between varying land use types, and encouraging active mobility within a network of complete streets.
-This includes balancing spaces for drivers, bicyclists, pedestrians, and transit by providing dedicated spaces for them and prioritizing them where different modes interact with each other.
+Goodyear's multimodal transportation system achieves this diversity through accommodating the movement of people, goods and services by balancing all modes of transportation, offering strong linkages between varying land use types, and encouraging active mobility within a network of complete streets.
+This includes balancing spaces for drivers, bicyclists, pedestrians, and transit, by providing dedicated spaces for them and prioritizing them where different modes interact with each other.
 Adaptive and resilient, Goodyear's transportation network also integrates innovative transportation practices, such as micro-mobility and shared-mobility to ease congestion and provide more transportation options.

-- Connect internal streets, paths, trails, and sidewalks within new developments to the street network designated in this Plan.
-Where there are intervening undeveloped parcels, identify appropriate connecting points that can be adopted by future developments. - Ensure the identified functional class, right-of-way, design, capacity, and level of service of transportation facilities are consistent in supporting existing and future land use development patterns. - Implement the goals, standards, plans, and policies identified in the adopted Transportation Master Plan.
+1 Connect internal streets, paths, trails, and sidev to the street network designated in this Plan.
+W undeveloped parcels, identify appropriate conr by future developments.
+2 Ensure the identified functional class, right-of-w service of transportation facilities are consisten land use development patterns.

+Implement the goals, standards, plans, and policies identified in the adopted Transportation Master Plan.